-The terror attacks and the ruling Socialist Party’s unpopularity have helped the Front rise in the polls.
-Surveys put the party’s support around 30 percent nationwide, the same as Sarkozy’s conservatives.
+The terror attacks and the ruling Socialist Party’s unpopularity have helped Le Pen rise in the polls.
+Surveys put her party’s support around 30 percent nationwide, the same as Sarkozy’s conservatives.

-But taking over even a few councils — which control child services, roads and secondary schools — would be a victory for Le Pen who is positioning herself for a strong bid in the 2017 presidential election.
+But taking over even a few councils — which control child services, roads and secondary schools — would be a victory for Le Pen, who is positioning herself for a strong bid in the 2017 presidential election.

 Last year, the party took control of eleven cities and towns and won three seats in the French parliament.
 It defeated the other parties in European Parliament elections, winning a quarter of the votes and a third of France’s seats in Strasbourg.